Radiant Cats

 The referral process:

-1. Obtain client's consent to share contact info & cat's medical record.
+1. Obtain the client’s consent to share their contact information and the cat’s medical records.

-2. Referring vet completes the form on this page.
+2. The referring veterinarian completes the referral form on this page.

-Please attach medical records using this form, or email directly to radiantcatsbehaviour@gmail.com.
-Please include the client's presenting complaint, the cat's behaviour history, findings from their physical exam, laboratory results, and previous treatment plans in the medical records.
+You may attach medical records using this form, or email directly to radiantcatsbehaviour@gmail.com.
+Please include the client's presenting complaint, the cat's behaviour history, findings of the physical exam, relevant diagnostic results, and previous treatment plans in the medical records.

 Attach Medical Records